 HUD establishes a “silent second” mortgage for 50% of the listed price.
-But if you live in the home for a full 3 years, that debt is erased!
+But if you live in the home for a full three years (and don’t refinance in that time), that debt is erased.

 You can use various types of financing for this program.
 But if you use FHA, your down payment requirement is only $100.

-If you meet the above criteria, this is a perfect low income mortgage option.
+If you meet the above criteria, this is a perfect low-income mortgage option.
 After all, you only have to make payments on 50% of the home’s purchase price.
-Contact one of our loan professionals here to check interest rates and get started.

-Mobile homes can be a great way to get into a home for much less money upfront and monthly.
-They don’t appreciate like standard stick-build single family homes, but they can be a great way to break into homeownership.
+Mobile homes can be a great way to get into a home for less money.
+They don’t appreciate in value the same way standard stick-built single-family homes do.
+Still, they can be a great way to break into homeownership.

-Just be sure that you only look at homes built on or after June 15, 1976.
+Just be sure you look only at homes built on or after June 15, 1976.
 Any mobile home built prior to this date can’t be financed with any traditional loan.